Rat-Rig/RatRig-PrintedParts/README.md

     ├── PP000013-40mm_fan_cage_V01_20230628.stl
     └── ...
 ```
+## Downloads
+Individual STL files can be downloaded directly from this repository.
+Alternately, printed part packs for each product can be downloaded at [files.ratrig.com](https://files.ratrig.com/printed_parts/).

 ## License
 All files contained within this repository are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See LICENSE for the full details.